brandanpdx/epicodus-university-registrar/README.md

 ## Support and Contact

-Please email Brandan Sayarath: brandan@brandan.tech for any questions.
+Please email Brandan Sayarath, Zakk Short, or Jeremy Padot for any questions.

 ## Technologies Used